sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire-server.rst

            The Fire web server would also have to be restarted for the changes to take effect.

-Use keytool commands
+Use Keytool Commands
 --------------------

-Listing entries in Keystore
+Listing Entries in Keystore
 +++++++++++++++++++++++++++

 List entries in keystore::